 This booklet provides the information you need to know before your admission.
 It details how we will care for you, including important safety information for your stay and at home afterwards.
+I ask that you take the time to read the booklet and bring it with you when you are admitted.
 I encourage you to contact our friendly administration team should you have any questions or concerns about your admission or any of the information in this booklet.
 On behalf of the entire team, I wish you a comfortable stay and please do not hesitate to contact me should you require assistance.

-Kindest regards, Jasmin Harris CEO/ Director of Nursing
+Kindest regards, Jasmin Harris

+CEO/ Director of Nursing

+□ reception@eyetechsouthside.com.au

-- ☑ reception@eyetechsouthside.com.au - 22-26 Sanders Street, Upper Mt Gravatt Qld 4122
+22-26 Sanders Street, Upper Mt Gravatt Qld 4122